DanielGausi/AudioWerkzeugeBibliothek/README.md

 * Mp3 files usually contain ID3v1 and ID3v2-Tags.
 When using the class `TMP3File`, it is usually ensured that both versions stay consistent in the file.

 * Mp3 files sometimes also contain an APEv2-Tag.
 This tag is now also fully processed by class `TMP3File`.
 Setting basic properties will ensure that all meta tags remain consistent.
-Make sure that property `TagsToBeWritten` contains `mt_Existing`.
+Make sure that property `TagsToBeWritten` contains `mt_Existing` (which is the default value).

 * All audio formats using APEv2-Tags by default (Monkey, WavPack, Musepack, OptimFrog, TrueAudio) may also contain ID3v1- and ID3v2-Tags.
 The `TxxxFile` classes for those formats do now fully process the ID3v1-Tag.
 The existence of an ID3v2-Tag is detected (and it's size is considered for the calculation of the duration, if needed), but otherwise ignored.